Crypto agility¶

 | QRNG attestation envelope shape | Single fixed schema | Same as block hash — every validator must agree | Already partially solved via proof_type versioning |

-The honest pattern: anything that ends up on disk, in a balance, or in a signature over a balance, is hard to change.
-Anything that's a verification step at the moment of use is easy.
+The pattern: anything that ends up on disk, in a balance, or in a signature over a balance is hard to change.
+Anything that is a verification step at the moment of use is straightforward to change.

 The registry pattern¶

-The two surfaces that are already agile use the same shape: a runtime-dispatched registry keyed by an integer ID.
+The two agile surfaces share the same shape: a runtime-dispatched registry keyed by an integer ID.

 Signature schemes¶